wlangera/gcube-bcubed-hack/paper.md

   - issues: e.g. bugs: crs, improvements: column names, enhancements: spatial pattern, spatiotemporal connection

 # Links to software
 The **gcube** code repository can be found here: https://github.com/b-cubed-eu/gcube.
+The pkgdown website here: https://b-cubed-eu.github.io/gcube.
 The final commit hash of the GitHub repo at the end of the hackathon:

 https://github.com/b-cubed-eu/gcube/commit/6cceb2b229ac25d1df47a9c3a2e20b464f827e18

 The current package version, at the time of publishing this paper, is 0.4.0 [@langeraert2024gcube].
 It contains several vignettes on the pkgdown website that explain the simulation workflow in detail.
 Also, functions are added that provide calculation of data cubes for multiple species at once, unit tests are added and documentation is completed.

+The B-Cubed hackathon repository can be found here: https://github.com/b-cubed-eu/hackathon-projects-2024.
+It contains R Markdown scripts in preparation of the event.

 # Acknowledgements
 We would like to express our gratitude to the Horizon Europe funded B-Cubed (Biodiversity Building Blocks for policy) project for the organisation of this hackathon.